LieslW/data-structures-and-algorithms/python/docs/code-challenges/graph/README.md

    - Arguments: none
    - Returns the total number of nodes in the graph

-### Create Tests for Graphs
+### Pass Tests for Graphs

-[] Node can be successfully added to the graph
+[X] Node can be successfully added to the graph
-[] An edge can be successfully added to the graph
+[X] An edge can be successfully added to the graph
-[] A collection of all nodes can be properly retrieved from the graph [] All appropriate neighbors can be retrieved from the graph [] Neighbors are returned with the weight between nodes included [] The proper size is returned, representing the number of nodes in the graph [] A graph with only one node and edge can be properly returned [] An empty graph properly returns null
+[X] A collection of all nodes can be properly retrieved from the graph [X] All appropriate neighbors can be retrieved from the graph [X] Neighbors are returned with the weight between nodes included [X] The proper size is returned, representing the number of nodes in the graph [X] A graph with only one node and edge can be properly returned [X] An empty graph properly returns null

 ## Approach & Efficiency

-Took a rigorous testing approach in which I developed the tests for my basic graph functions.
-First, I understood what the requirements for the tests were then built the tests from there.
-After building the tests, I used a test driven mindset to build some functions that will pass my tests.
+Took a rigorous testing approach in which I practiced TDD and built my graph functions around understanding the tests.
-Big O notation for a graphs is [O(1)] for time and [O(N)] for space.
+Big O notation for a graphs is O(N) for time and O(N) for space.